Advice for Home Gardeners from the Help Desk of the

 Help Desk Response: Thank you for contacting the UC Master Gardener Program Help Desk for information about moving several trees to your new home.
 Unfortunately, you can't move trees without causing them stress and while it is possible to successfully move a plant from one location to another, moving established fruit trees like yours, is very difficult and usually not advised.
 Unless the tree is uniquely special, buying new trees for the new location makes a lot more sense.

-I have attached an article by Clemson University Cooperative Extension giving detailed instructions about moving established trees.
+Here's a link to an article by Clemson University Cooperative Extension giving detailed instructions about moving established trees.
 I think you will find it helpful if you decide to try to move your trees despite the difficulty.
 They recommend pruning the tree roots in the fall and then moving the tree before bud break next year.
 The most important thing is to get as much of the root ball as possible and go at least a foot deep.
 The new hole should be 50 percent wider than the root ball and about the same depth.
 You do not need to amend the soil.

 Good luck and please let us know if we can be of further assistance.